Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Experimental Results and Discussions

 \subsection{Learning versatile skills}

 We highlight this property of learning versatile skills from our experiments on relatively more straightforward environments such as the PointMass environment and 2-D Navigation environment.

-\paragraph{PointMass Environment} Similar to \cite{haarnoja2017reinforcement}, we present a didactic example of multi-goal point mass tasks that demonstrate the variability of solutions that our method can discover.
-In this experiment, we consider a case where four goals are located around the initial location, and each of them is equally important to the agent.
+\paragraph{PointMass Environment} Similar to \cite{haarnoja2017reinforcement}, we present a didactic example of multi-goal PointMass tasks demonstrating the variability of solutions that our method can discover.
+In this experiment, we consider a case where four goals are located around the initial location, and each is equally important to the agent.
 This leads to a situation where multiple optimal policies exist for a single task.
 In addition, this task is challenging due to the sparsity of the rewards -- as soon as one solution is discovered, it becomes exceedingly difficult to keep exploring other goals.
 Due to these challenges, most existing DRL approaches would be content with finding a single solution.
 Furthermore, even if a standard policy gradient approach discovered multiple goals, it would have no incentive to represent various solutions.
-However, with the added goal to maximize $\mathcal{H}(z)$, our ATE-PPO algorithm should lead to better exploration and learning different skills.
+Our proposed approach outperforms the baseline in this scenario, as depicted in Table~\ref{overall_results}.
+Figure~\ref{fig:pointmass_results} expresses more insights into the learning trajectory and the final agent behavior.

-To better understand the skill learned by our model, we use the causal framework proposed in Appendix~\ref{ace} to compute the average causal attribution of each feature of the skill vector.
+To better understand the skill learned by our model, we use the causal framework proposed in Section~\ref{ace} to compute the average causal attribution of each feature of the skill vector.
 The average importance of each component is shown in Figure~\ref{fig:imp_pointmass}.
-This result is interesting because the feature $z_2$ consistently does not contribute in any way towards the behavior of the agent.
+This result is interesting because the feature $z_2$ consistently does not contribute to the agent's behavior.
 Although the latent space is ample, and the model has sufficient capacity, our policy network can learn only the minimum number of skills required to solve the task.
-Furthermore, we discuss the ACE plots in more detail in Appendix~\ref{appendix:point_mass}.
+Furthermore, we discuss the ACE plots in more detail in Appendix~\appref{appendix:point_mass}.